 Monday to Friday: 8:30 am - 6:00 pm

 Primary School | K5-Primary Afterschool | Saturday School

 After School Extended Hours:

 After 6pm: ¥2000 / Before 6 pm: ¥1400

 (Please give prior notice, upon reservation)

 In our lab, we will be concocting our own chemicals and exploring different elements so we can figure out the secrets and wonders of life!
-We will be drawing new conclusions through experiments, to unravel the scientist side of the student'minds and ‘become the bearers of the torch of discovery in our quest for knowledge’ as Mr. Universe, Stephen Hawking did.
+We will be drawing new conclusions through experiments, to unravel the scientific side of the students' minds and ‘become the bearers of the torch of discovery in our quest for knowledge’ as Mr. Universe, Stephen Hawking did.

 Batteries don't have electricity inside them, but the students will be charged up when they work with technology in the tech lab they participate in next.
 As the world is developing and we are surrounded by new modern technology, we will take a deep dive inside to see how it all works.
 We will investigate everything that arouses curiosity and as Alan Turing, ‘Mr. Al’, proposed, we will consider the question “can machines work?”